cmorris3361/Conversions/README.md

 V0.0.1 | 07/04/24 | First Version of Arduino Conversion and Lookup Library

 ## Know Issues
+08/05/24 | v0.0.1 | Not all Heading are return when selcting 16 or 32 Heading Points

+## Things to do

 ## Introduction
 The following is the list of Conversion and Lookup Functions